ybulach/MyWebRSS-api/README.md

 ========
 If you don't want to install it, you can use: https://api.mywebrss.net.

+**NOTE: As Persona will shut down on November 30th of 2016, this API has been discontinued.**

 PRESENTATION
 ------------
 MyWebRSS-api is a web RSS API initialy made for MyWebRSS webapp (https://github.com/ybulach/MyWebRSS).
 It is OpenSource and can be installed on every server with PHP and MySQL.